microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Challenges/02-multi-session-Hostpools.md

 - Choose your recently created image
 - Deploy Notepad++ as Remote App

-NOTE: ALL HOST POOLS MUST BE CONFIGURED AS VALIDATION POOLS

 ## Success Criteria
 1. Host Pools are created and Session Hosts are showing available